igors48/nmdService/README.md

 1. Download and install Java SE 7 from ...

 #### GAE
-1. Create GAE account
+1. Create GAE application in admin interface.
+It is described [here](https://sites.google.com/site/gdevelopercodelabs/app-engine/creating-your-app-engine-account);
-2. Create GAE application in admin interface
+2. Download latest GAE SDK from https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Java;
-4. Download and install GAE SDK from https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Java
+3. Unzip it to some directory;
-5. Create envinronment variable GAE_HOME and set it to actual value
+3. Create envinronment variable GAE_HOME and set it`s value to path where GAE SDK was unzipped.

 #### Git
 7. Download and install Git